 Maybe some of you will think they have very few clothes.
 But I assure you that they have everything they need.
 Just so much as they need.

-And what I need at home is peace of mind.
-And the peace of mind is closer to doing nothing than to cleaning up.
+And what I need at home is the peace of mind.
+And the peace of mind is closer to doing nothing than to clean up.
 It’s closer to simplicity than to choosing outfits from many various elements or worrying about how to wash which items and which to wash separately, in cold water or in other special conditions.
 It was not my need to have ten pajamas for a little baby to look how sweet it is and to dress him in another pajama every night.
 Just no. It’s not for me, not my style.

 I prefer minimalism in kid’s closet.
 When you choose simplicity, then peace and quiet follow.
 This calmness consists of not looking at the stacks of unused pajamas rolling around the home.

 So I took photos of their drawers.
 Simply.
 Without preparation for the photo shooting.
 What you see is not one hundred percent of their wardrobe: they were wearing some clothes, some were in the laundry, jackets, hats and something on the neck hang in the hallway.
 There are also shoes.
 And clothes for other seasons wait in boxes.

 Above you see what we use every day.